 You aren’t giving your customers what they want

-One of the biggest reasons customer loyalty will likely fall is if you aren’t giving customers what they want.
-In business, it’s important to listen to your customers.
+It’s important to listen to your customers.
 If you don’t, they will have no hesitation switching over to your competitors.

 Pay attention to any complaints you receive, either directly or via social media platforms.
 Make sure you respond to any problems in a professional and helpful manner, and apologise for any issues, but don’t forget to offer a solution too.
-Tell your customers how you are going to resolve the problem and, if applicable, when they can expect a resolution.
+Tell your customers how you're going to resolve the problem and, if applicable, when they can expect a resolution.

 You could also learn from your competitors.
 Look at reviews that mention your competitors’ loyalty schemes.
 What do customers like and what problems are they experiencing?
 You can then use the findings to put together a better, more effective scheme.
 Not only will this keep your own customers happy, but you could also steal customers from your competitors.